Ideas in and around BEY

 Bike Share expedited expansion

 Bike Share Toronto continues to grow year over year, and we should build on that success.
-I would push for faster expansion of stations and bike availability, quicker implementation of bike-return incentives, and more concierge services at major events so people feel confident using Bike Share to get where they need reliably.
-These can all help to make this valuable service truly ubiquitous in our city and an amazing option for trips of all types.
+I would push for faster expansion of stations and bike availability, quicker rollout of bike-return incentives, and more concierge services at major events so people feel confident using Bike Share reliably.
+These steps can help make this valuable service truly ubiquitous in our city and a great option for all kinds of trips.

 Safety for cyclists, pedestrians, and drivers

 In addition to infrastructure upgrades like bike-specific traffic signals, we need better rules and enforcement around e-bikes dominating bike lanes and sidewalks.
-The recent motion to confiscate e-bikes that violate our laws brazenly is a reasonable step to change the culture that seems to be growing that reduces all our safety.
-I would also petition the province to let cyclists proceed with the pedestrian walk signal at intersections, as in Quebec, reducing conflict points and improving safety.
+The recent motion to confiscate e-bikes that brazenly violate our laws is a reasonable step to shift the culture that's developing and reducing everyone's safety.
+I would also petition the province to let cyclists proceed with the pedestrian walk signal at intersections, as in Quebec, which reduces conflict points and improves safety.

 Safe Streets